 Figure 4.
 Unadjusted Kaplan-Meier curves of MACE-free survival in patients treated with the simple and complex strategy.
-MACE, major adverse cardiac events recanalization, the induction of dissections is frequent, which can jeopardize further attempts to access the SB.20
+MACE, major adverse cardiac events.

 Figure 5.
 Adjusted Kaplan-Meier curves of MACE-free survival at 3 years of follow-up in patients treated with the simple and complex strategy.
 MACE, major adverse cardiac events.